DarshanAkolavi/M2-EmbSys/Embeded_Project_M2/1_Requirements/README.md

 ## Disadvantages :

+   ##
+   1 They are bit  expensive.
-  1 Though solar energy can be utilized to maximum extent this may create problems in rainy season.
+   2 Though solar energy can be utilized to maximum extent this may create problems in rainy season.
-  2 Although solar energy can be saved to batteries, they are heavy and occupy more space and required to change time to time.
+   3 Although solar energy can be saved to batteries, they are heavy and occupy more space and required to change time to time.
-  3 They are bit  expensive.

 ---------------------------------------------------------------------
 ## Benefits :-
  1. Easy installation